SamLeeBYU/StatisticsBlog/content/post/2023-11-13-byu-traffic-citations.md

 ---
 layout:     post
-title:      "University Traffic Fines vs. Trends in Weather & Air Quality - Data Collection"
+title:      "University Traffic Fines: Trends in Weather & Air Quality - Data Collection"
 description: "An exploratory data science project to research how changes in weather and air quality affect the incentives of both students and university parking police"
 date:    2023-11-13
 author:     Sam Lee